 “I’m sorry.
 That last hand… nearly killed me” – James Bond

-A re-make of the 1967 film of the same name, Casino Royale is a favourite with both casino and James Bond fans alike.
+A re-make of the 1967 film of the same name, Casino Royale is a favorite with both casino and James Bond fans alike.

 Joined by foreign liaison agent Vesper Lynd, James Bond is sent to play the game and to stop Le Chiffre from winning and escaping.
 With international security at stake, Bond enters into the most important poker game of his career, in this captivating casino scene.